Romyadhy/HelpdeskITSupport-System/listbug.md

 - [ ] Admin Dashboard, in UI chart fix the width between Ticket Trends, and SLA Category.
 - [x] Login Button loading bugs.
 - [ ] Bugs in sidebar size, its diff when username has long text the other way around.
+- [ ] Durations tickets didnt setup yet.

 ## Unfinished Features

 - [ ] PDF structure.
 - [x] Cron Job for Daily Report Telegram bot at 4 PM (not optimal yet).
 - [x] Fix every table, add pagination, and add searching.
 - [ ] Make all create/edit/show actions a popup or alert so we can interact with them.
+Its called MODALS.
 - [x] API for Monthly Report has not been created.
 - [x] UI login.
 - [x] Profile UI.